About BiBB / BiBB in brief

 A Swedish listed medtech company that has developed the world’s first market cleared electric-driven biopsy system for endoscopy.

-About BiBB / Mission & strategy
+About BiBB / Business strategy

 Business strategy